+Why Visit Bwindi ?
 Bwindi impenetrable national park lies in the southwestern part of Uganda on the edge of the rift valley.
-It’s a misty landscape covered by the oldest biologically diverse in the rainforest jungle, the park dates over 25,000 years ago and contains almost 400 species of plants.
+It’s a misty landscape covered by the oldest biologically diverse in the rainforest jungle and the park dates over 25,000 years ago and contains almost 400 species of plants.

 The park is accessible on foot, and composed of 331 square kilometers of both Montana and low land forest.

-Bwindi is more famous for the 320 mountain Gorillas left in the world .its almost half of the world Gorilla population.
+Bwindi impenetrable national park is more famous for the 320 mountain Gorillas left in the world .
+It’s almost half of the worlds Gorilla population.
 Including habituated gorilla groups which can be trekked.